 With all this change, it is important that how data is recorded is appropriately modified also.
 Changes in study visit schedules, missed visits, or patient discontinuations may lead to missing information.
 It’s important that companies capture specific information in the case report form that explains the basis of the missing data, including the relationship to COVID-19 for missing protocol-specified information (e.g., from missed study visits or study discontinuations due to COVID-19).
 This information, summarized in the clinical study report, will be helpful to the sponsor and FDA in determining the efficiency of the trial as a whole.

-In addition, COVID-19 screening procedures that may be mandated by the health care system in which a clinical trial is being conducted do not need to be reported as an amendment to the protocol even if done during clinical study visits, unless the sponsor is incorporating the data collected as part of a new research objective.
+In addition, COVID-19 screening procedures that may be mandated by the health care system in which clinical trials are being conducted do not need to be reported as an amendment to the clinical protocol even if done during clinical study visits, unless the sponsor is incorporating the data collected as part of a new research objective.
 These guidelines are put in place to ensure maximum clarity on the presentation of trial data that, ultimately, determines the tested product's efficacy and safety in further studies and in potential public use.